Last update: 02/07/2024

 Another important thing to know, the site is open from 7am to 5pm and entrance is free, just like the walk in the mountains and the garden below.
 You’ll find water in the toilets if needed, but nothing more around to buy food actually (sometimes, a few fruit vendors are there anyway).
 So, you’ll have to consider bringing your own picnic.
 Another possibility would be to eat in Taravao, in a small snack bar or restaurant.
 I very often eat at the Island Bowl, in Taravao, which offers good fish dishes for a very good price.
 The Terre et Mer restaurant, at PK49, also has an excellent reputation (I have to go there, considering how long I’ve been talking about it).

 On a practical aspect, count roughly 1 hour by car from Papeete.
 It will be better to go during the dry season to avoid having a waterlogged trail.
 I ideally advise to leave early in the morning because the weather often gets overcast in the middle of the morning, and the heat does come quickly!
 It’s worth knowing that you don’t have to go back to Papeete and you can consider sleeping at the peninsula or in the surroundings.
-Among the nice places to sleep, I would mention the Manomano Lodge, the Motu Mapeti or the Villa Mitirapa.
+Among the nice places to sleep, I would mention the following accomodations:

 That’s it, I’ll stop here.
 It’s good from time to time to write a small lightweight article, a small discovery stroll!
 I hope you liked this little story anyway!
-Don’t hesitate to tell me if you already did this walk and if you enjoyed the place!
+Don’t hesitate to tell me if you already did this walk in the water gardens of Vaipahi and if you enjoyed the place!

 See you soon, I promise,